 In addition to the main e-festival activities, a series of companion short courses will be held throughout the week (see below for further details).

 Register for the e-festival

 A video poster competition will be run during the event and expressions of interest are now being accepted.
-The deadline for submitting expressions of interest is 7 October, while the video submission deadline is 15 October.
+The deadline for submitting final entries is 15 October.

 The best 10 submitted posters will be live streamed on the Wednesday of the e-festival (27 October) and participants will be invited to vote on their favourite.
 A prize of £100 in Amazon vouchers will be given to the most popular.